 - Prof. Robin Craig, University of Utah S.J.
 Quinney College of Law

-- Kickoff session of the Mid-Atlantic Ocean and Coastal Law and Policy Consortium to be held on April 18 (roundtable discussion of experts on current developments in the field in the Mid-Atlantic region)
+- Kickoff session of the Mid-Atlantic Ocean and Coastal Law and Policy Consortium (roundtable discussion of experts on current developments in the field in the Mid-Atlantic region)

 - Articles from symposium speakers will be published in Fall 2019 in a special issue of the Sea Grant Law and Policy Journal

-This event is being hosted by Monmouth University’s Urban Coast Institute, Wayne D. McMurray School of Humanities and Social Sciences, School of Science, Dept. of Political Science and Sociology, Office of the Provost, Global Education Office and Youth Activists.
+This event was hosted by Monmouth University’s Urban Coast Institute, Global Education Office, Wayne D. McMurray School of Humanities and Social Sciences, School of Science, Office of the Provost, Dept. of Political Science and Sociology, and Youth Activists Group.

 Prof. Randall S. Abate